filipematias23/FIELDimageR-QGIS/README.md

 ## [FIELDimageR-QGIS](https://github.com/OpenDroneMap/FIELDimageR): A Tool to Analyze Images From Agricultural Field Trials in [QGIS](https://qgis.org/en/site/).

-> This package is a compilation of functions made on [R](https://www.r-project.org/) by [Popat Pawar](https://www.linkedin.com/in/dr-popat-pawar-204bb136/) and [Filipe Matias](https://www.linkedin.com/in/filipe-matias-27bab5199/) to analyze orthomosaic images from research fields.
-To prepare the image it first allows to crop the image, remove soil and weeds and rotate the image.
-The package also builds a plot shapefile in order to extract information for each plot to evaluate different wavelengths, vegetation indices, stand count, canopy percentage, and plant height.
+> This tutorial is a compilation of functions made on [R](https://www.r-project.org/) by [Popat Pawar](https://www.linkedin.com/in/dr-popat-pawar-204bb136/) and [Filipe Matias](https://www.linkedin.com/in/filipe-matias-27bab5199/) to analyze orthomosaic images from research fields using [QGIS](https://qgis.org/en/site/).
+The tutorial teachs how to builds a plot shapefile in order to extract information for each plot to evaluate different wavelengths, vegetation indices, canopy percentage, and plant height.
+It allows removing the soil and segmenting orthomosaics to creat masks.

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_logo.jpg" width="60%" height="60%">